 As an Alachua County native, Matthew loves exploring the natural beauty of Florida and enjoys the freedom of paddle boarding in his spare time.
 You can find more of his work:

-The first in a series of conversations around end-of-life investigations.
-We spoke with Grief Recovery Specialist Keeley Ward about Grief & Selfcare.
+We speaks with Grief Recovery Specialist Keeley Ward about Grief & Selfcare in this in-depth discussion.

 For more information about Keeley please visit: https://www.keeleymward.com/about

-William has joined the Independent Funeral Directors of Florida Association as their Student Liaison and now serves on the IFDF Public Relations/Outreach Committee and Professional Development Committee.
+William serves the Independent Funeral Directors of Florida Association as their Student Liaison.

 The IFDF's new student outreach initiative will position the association as a resource for mortuary students and a vehicle to create connections between programs.